 Investigations

 Law enforcement personnel from the Department of Defense (DoD), Department for State (State), and the U.S. Agency for International Development (USAID) Offices of Inspector General (OIGs) investigate allegations of criminal misconduct that might compromise or involve U.S. Government programming.
 The DoD, State, and USAID OIGs each maintain their own hotline to receive complaints specific to their agency.
+Each OIG Hotline office evaluates complaints received and forwards them to the respective investigative entity for review and investigation.
 The hotlines provide a confidential, reliable means for individuals to report suspected violations of law, rule, or regulation; mismanagement; gross waste of funds; or abuse of authority.

 Plugins not working?
 Charts available in PDF.